TamilNet: Threats and murders

 regional political party leader and a former LTTE member was personally involved in the murder of Taraki Sivaram, Karuna has categorically denied it.

 Ban in Sri Lanka

-According to Free Media Movement (FMM), a media rights watchdog from Sri Lanka, on 19 June 2007, on the orders of the Sri Lankan Government, all major Internet Service Providers (ISP) in Sri Lanka, blocked users from being able to access the TamilNet website.
+According to Free Media Movement (FMM), a media rights watchdog from Sri Lanka, on 19 June 2007, on the orders of the Sri Lankan Government, all major Internet service providers in Sri Lanka, blocked users from being able to access the TamilNet website.

 The FMM said that it is "deeply disturbed" with the news and had the following to say about the ban: